ava-labs/avalanchego/tests/fixture/testnet/local/README.md

 This package implements a simple orchestrator for the avalanchego nodes of a local network.
 Configuration is stored on disk, and nodes run as independent processes whose process details are also written to disk.
-Using the filesystem to store configuration and process details allows for both the testnetctl cli tool and e2e test fixture to orchestrate the local networks without the use of an rpc daemon.
+Using the filesystem to store configuration and process details allows for the `testnetctl` cli and e2e test fixture to orchestrate the same local networks without the use of an rpc daemon.

 ## Package details